improvedk/improve.dk/source/_posts/grandcanyon/grandcanyon.md

 gc_1_2.jpg

-<p>After we landed we got on a bus that drove us along the edge of the Grand Canyon into a supposedly native indian village.
+After we landed we got on a bus that drove us along the edge of the Grand Canyon into a supposedly native indian village.
 Like all american things, this was as fake as the average breast on a Las Vegas woman.
 I didn't even wanna go see it, I mean, the indian building was the most modern building we'd seen all day, far surpassing the airport buildings.

 gc_2_2.jpg